malith-perera/EC/README.md

 Go through the list one by one.

 ## Welcome!
 > Not only these.
 EC does many things for you.
-For more  manuals, tutorials, examples and binary downloads please follow the link below.
+For more information, manuals, tutorials, examples and binary downloads please follow the link below.
 Also you are warmly welcome to upgrade EC to the next level.
 Hope you will enjoy with EC programming.

 Be EC!